-30. (1) Notwithstanding section 28(1), a Utility shall not be liable to maintain any part of such installation which has been sold by it to a subscriber where the subscriber has not accepted the offer of the Utility under section 29(3) to maintain the same.
+30. (1) Despite section 28(1), a Utility is not liable to maintain any part of an installation that has been sold by it to a subscriber if the subscriber has not accepted the offer of the Utility under section 29(3) to maintain the installation or part.

-(2) For the purpose of maintaining any installation it is obliged to maintain (and insofar as the installation is its own property, at its own expense) a Utility shall supply all necessary spare parts and replace such installation or any part thereof where it becomes unserviceable or otherwise inoperative due to fair wear and tear.
+(2) For the purpose of maintaining any installation it is obliged to maintain (and insofar as the installation is its own property, at its own expense) a Utility must supply all necessary spare parts and replace the installation or any part of it if it becomes unserviceable or otherwise inoperative due to fair wear and tear.

-(3) Every part of an installation provided by a Utility shall, except insofar as the same has been sold by the Utility to the subscriber, remain the property of the Utility and the subscriber shall be responsible for the safety of all such parts thereof as are in or on a subscriber's premises, fair wear and tear excepted.
+(3) Every part of an installation provided by a Utility, except insofar as it has been sold by the Utility to the subscriber, remains the property of the Utility and the subscriber is responsible for the safety of any parts of it that are in or on a subscriber's premises, fair wear and tear excepted.